Business innovation: its many forms, and why it matters

 Business innovation ideas

-Of course, innovation alone isn’t going to create a product!
-It takes a whole cohesive team, not one person.
-And it takes a team that intentionally wants to move in a similar direction in a project and towards the same goal.
+Of course, innovation alone won’t create a product (nor will Artificial Intelligence)!
+It takes a cohesive team that moves in a similar direction in a project and towards the same goal.
 At the same time, they deliberately avoid stifling their creativity and work toward continually improving their approach.
 The goal remains: generate new, refreshing, innovative ideas along the way and cover as many bases as possible (like knowing the difference between data and tech).

 Anyway, of course, innovation matters!
 And so do many other components in business and our day-to-day lives.
 Shall we use an example of getting innovative during quarantine? (just kidding-ish)